1831 Schenectady County Courthouse, Schenectady, New York

 Greek Revival house served as Charleston Free Library for about thirty years.
 This was the library's new (1948) bookmobile, a Chevrolet panel truck with sides hinged to form canopies.
 Its mission was to bring the library's resources to rural residents.

-Surely, the globalists have only our best interest in mind.
+Surely, the globalists and banksters have only our best interest in mind.

 1750 Redwood Library and Athenaeum, Newport, RI, by architect Peter Harrison